This is Jordan’s story

 Understanding of language

-Jordan can communicate some two key word messages using signing but often communicates using single signs.
+Jordan can communicate some two-key-word messages using signing but often communicates using single signs.
 His expressive language has been affected by long periods of illness and hospitalisation.
-It has also been affected by having a cuffed tracheostomy however, if we use Makaton signing and his communicate aid this area of his language should develop and he will be able to use longer phrases and then sentences.
+It has also been affected by having a cuffed tracheostomy, however, with Makaton signing and his communication aid, this area of his language should develop with time and he will be able to use longer phrases and then sentences.

-This area of his communication is affected by his tracheostomy.
-His vocal cords don’t move and this is what creates the sound when we speak.
-Some children can have a speaking valve with a tracheostomy, this directs the outward airflow over the vocal cords but requires that they can move.
-Unfortunately, this is not an option for Jordan as his cords do not move.
+This area of Jordan’s communication is affected by his tracheostomy.
+Some children can have a speaking valve with a tracheostomy, this directs the outward airflow over the vocal cords but requires them to move (as this is what creates the sound when we speak), but, unfortunately, as his cords do not move, this is not an option for Jordan.

-This means supporting Jordan to use his communication aid and his Makaton signing is really important for him to communicate his needs, socialise, develop his expressive language skills, learning and independence.
+This means supporting Jordan to use his communication aid and his Makaton signing is really important to allow him to communicate his needs, socialise, develop his expressive language skills, learning and independence.

 Jordan has a communication aid to support his expressive communication.
-This has been provided by the Barnsley Assistive Technology Team and their staff have supported us with how to set this up for Jordan and encouraging him to learn and explore the aid and use it to convey messages.
-We have used the CODES framework to set targets to help Jordan use his communication aid.
+This has been provided by the Barnsley Assistive Technology Team (BATT) and their staff have supported the family in setting this up for Jordan and encouraging him to learn and explore, and use it to convey messages.
+The family uses the CODES framework to set targets to help Jordan use his communication aid.

-Children who have had posterior fosse surgery can have problems with short term memory so it will be important to give Jordan lots of opportunities to use his aid so that this will go in to his long-term memory which is often less affected.
+Children who have had posterior fossa surgery can have problems with short term memory, so it will be important to give Jordan lots of opportunities to use his aid so that this will go in to his long-term memory which is often less affected.

-While Jordan was in and out of hospital and then after having time with his family on holiday it was not always possible to offer regular sessions to support him to use this.
-This will be a key area for Jordan to develop at nursery.
+While Jordan was in and out of hospital, and then after having time with his family on holiday, it was not always possible to offer regular sessions to support him to use the communication aid.
+This will be a key area for Jordan to develop at school.

 Learning and memory

-Children who have had surgery for posterior fosse tumours can have difficulties with attention, memory, processing speed and visuo-spatial difficulties.
+Children who have had surgery for posterior fossa tumours can have difficulties with attention, memory, processing speed and visuo-spatial skills.
 All these areas will need to be monitored and supported.

-Jordan’s Speech and Language Therapy will now be transferred to the Early Years Community Speech and Language Therapist who covers Wisewood Preschool.
+Jordan’s speech and language therapy will now be transferred to the Early Years Community Speech and Language Therapist who covers Wisewood Pre-school, which Jordan attends five mornings a week accompanied by a tracheostomy trained nurse.
 The therapist will liaise with the therapist at BATT to set targets and goals.